MiloDennison/4-in-a-Row-Game/README.md

 # 4-in-a-Row-Game

 This is a JavaScript Project I completed using the template provided by Team Treehouse.

-The code follows their structure but I took liberties in executing where I could, in order to fit my style better
+The code follows their structure but I took liberties in executing where I could, in order to fit my style better.
+Only the JavaScript was written by me

+### Langauges: JavaScript